nullpointer-io/stablediffusion/README.md

 - together with Nvidia GPU RTX 3060 (12 GB GPU RAM)
 - and 15 GB RAM.

-**Note**: If the process of generating the image dies then it was running out of workstation memory.
-Maybe closing some other programs can free enough memory to avoid this.
-Observe your memory with htop or top when necessary.
+**Note**: If the process of generating the image dies then it was running out of memory.
+Maybe closing some other programs can free enough memory to avoid it.
+Observe your memory with **htop** or **top** when necessary.

 ## Prerequisites